 How to get there: Hobart and Launceston have airports with direct flights to most Australian cities.
 You can also take a ferry across from Victoria.

 The northern half of the large state of Queensland offers plenty of Australian honeymoon destinations for adventurous couples.
-From beautiful beaches around Cairns and the Great Barrier Reef to the dense, wildlife haven of the Daintree Rainforest, there’s a variety of places to explore.
+From beautiful beaches around Cairns and the Great Barrier Reef, where you can soak up the sun on the stunning beaches of Cairns and explore the sunny Great Barrier Reef, to the dense, lush and wildlife-rich Daintree Rainforest, a haven for nature enthusiasts.
+With such diverse landscapes, there’s something for every explorer couple in this vibrant region.

-It’s best to have a real sense of adventure and hire a car to take you into the various national parks and secluded coastal areas, if you want to explore.
-Although a relaxing beach honeymoon in Australia in Port Douglas is equally enticing.
+It’s best to have a real sense of adventure and hire a car to take you into the various national parks and secluded coastal areas if you want to explore.
+However, a relaxing beach honeymoon in Australia in Port Douglas is equally enticing.

 Australian honeymoon destinations